-After graduation, Andrew intends to pursue his goal of becoming a part of an animation production team, “doing what I love, which is helping people — in this case other artists — create their best work by providing them with administrative and logistical support.”
+Since graduating Andrew says he continues to grow, learn, and set himself up to become a producer, “doing what I love, which is helping people — in this case other artists — create their best work by providing them with administrative and logistical support.”

 In addition, he has had the opportunity to return to Woodbury to teach an ‘Internship’ seminar class this past semester.
 “It was great being able to give back to the Woodbury Community and share what I have learned over the years,” he says.
 “Overall, the animation industry is full of amazingly nice and talented people which makes me hard-pressed to think of another field I would rather be a part of.”

 Looking back at his time at Woodbury, Andrew advises potential animation students “to make friends and rely on your colleagues.
 They say networking is a huge part of getting work and the sooner you realize that the people in your classes can be your strongest advocates the better.”